-This course is designed for the education professional and focuses on positive classroom management approaches and strategies.
-This course reviews models of classroom management as well as the fundamentals of behavioral change.
-Students will explore the impact of legislation such as No Child Left Behind (NCLB) and the Individuals with Disabilities Education Act of 2004 (IDEA) including Positive Behavioral Interventions and Supports (PBIS).
-In this course, students will focus on implementing strategies for class-wide, small group, and individual intervention as well as methods for monitoring student progress.
+This course is designed for the practicing K-12 education professional and focuses on positive classroom management approaches and strategies.
+This course reviews models of classroom management as well as the fundamentals of behavior change.
+Program candidates will explore the impact of legislation such as No Child Left Behind (NCLB) and the Individuals with Disabilities Education Act of 2004 (IDEA) with emphasis on systematic approaches including Response to Intervention (RTI) and Positive Behavioral Interventions and Supports (PBIS).
+In this course, candidates will focus on implementing strategies for class-wide, small group, and individual intervention as well as methods for monitoring student progress.
 (Prerequisite: EDUC 503)